cwchentw/coru/README.md

 # lai

-`lai`, pounced as *line*, add line numbers and, optionally, width rulers to source code in the form of its comment.
+`lai`,pounced as *line* , add line numbers and, optionally, width rulers to source code in the form of its comment.
 Commented source code are mainly used as demonstrative code snippets.

 ## Warning